open-source-modelling/insurance_matlab/smith&wilson/README.md

 ### Market information input

- - Observed yields of the zero-coupon bonds (ZCB)
+ - Observed yields of the Zero-Coupon Bonds (ZCB)
  - Maturity of the observed ZCB

 ### SW Parameters
- - Ultimate froward rate ufr represents the rate to which the rate curve will converge as time increases.
+ - Ultimate froward rate `ufr` represents the rate to which the rate curve will converge as time increases.
- - Convergence speed parameter α controls the speed at which the curve converges towards the ufr parameter from the last liquid point (last data point available in the market information input)
+ - Convergence speed parameter `α` controls the speed at which the curve converges towards the `ufr` parameter from the last liquid point (last data point available in the market information input)

 ### Desired output